 Is your horse tossing its head while you ride?
 Head tossing can range from annoying bobbing to dangerous head throwing and shaking.
-You can be injured if the horse throws its head back far enough and hits your face or head.
-This is why an approved helmet with a brim is always a good idea.
-As your horse is throwing its head, it's not looking where it's going, and you will have poor control.
+As your horse is throwing its head, you may have poor control.
 In the show ring, you’ll be passed over by the judge if your horse is tossing its head in many performance classes like equitation and pleasure.

 Why Horses Toss Their Heads

-Often a horse's teeth wear unevenly and can form uncomfortable hooks and edges that cause the horse to scrape his cheeks or tongue while he chews.
+- Dental: Often a horse's teeth wear unevenly and can form uncomfortable hooks and edges that cause the horse to scrape his cheeks or tongue while he chews.
 Dental problems like this can make holding a bit very uncomfortable.
-Some horses need their teeth checked as frequently as every six months.
-Most horses will need their teeth checked and floated at least once a year.
-This is the first thing to look at when trying to solve head shaking or tossing problems.
-Extra teeth that grow in front of the chewing teeth can also cause problems.
+Most horses need their teeth checked and rasped (called floating) at least once a year, while some horses may need to have their teeth checked as frequently as every six months.
+Dental issues are the first thing to look for when trying to solve head shaking or tossing problems.
+Extra teeth that grow in front of the chewing teeth, called wolf teeth, can also cause problems with the bit.
 Your vet can advise you on how to deal with this.

-Some horses toss their heads because they get frantic about biting insects around their ears.
+- Insects: Some horses toss their heads because they get frantic about insects around their ears.
 This can be a big problem on trail rides with a horse trying to rid itself of annoying bugs.
 Consider using ear covers and insect repellent.
-Some horses go absolutely loopy about biting bugs, so try to ride when the bugs are sleepiest or ride indoors.
-For some people, the head shaking problem might not go away completely until the fall when the bugs are gone.
+Some horses go absolutely loopy about biting bugs, so try to ride when insects are less prevalent or ride indoors.
+For some horses, the head shaking problem might not go away completely until cooler weather, when the bugs are gone.

-An improperly fitted saddle that is pinching your horses back can cause a number of unwanted behaviors, including head tossing.
+- Saddle fit: An improperly fitted saddle that is pinching your horse's back can cause a number of unwanted behaviors, including head tossing.
 Saddle fit is a very common reason for "bad" behavior.
-Checking your saddle and how it fits your horse since both your saddle and your horse's back can change over time.
+Check your saddle and how it fits your horse periodically, as the fit of your saddle can change over time.

-If you are tempted to 'solve' the problem by using a harsher bit, tie down, or martingale consider the possibility that you might only mask the problem and not solve it.
+If you are tempted to 'solve' the problem by using a harsher bit, tie-down, or martingale, consider the possibility that you might only mask the problem and not solve it.
 Always view any unwanted behavior as your horse reacting to what you (or someone before you) has done to it.
 When a horse tosses its head, it is trying to tell you something.
-This is how it is talking to you.
+This is how it is speaking to you.
 It's always more important to be a 'horse listener' than a 'horse whisperer'.